15 Federal Data Sources

 How It All Fits Together

-RHT Compass cross-references these 10 data sources to build a unified picture of rural health for every state.
-A single hospital page connects CMS registry data, cost report financials, county health indicators, vulnerability scores, shortage designations, grant eligibility, and community benefit spending.
+RHT Compass cross-references these 15 data sources to build a unified picture of rural health for every state.
+A single county page connects CMS registry data, cost report financials, AHRF workforce supply, CDC PLACES health indicators, vulnerability scores, shortage designations, FQHC access points, and community benefit spending.

 Data Freshness